chinhung/demoshop/README.md

 The dependency on the Spring framework is encapsulated in the `net.chinhung.platform` package.
 The dependency on `javax.validation.Validator` is encapsulated in the `DefaultValidator` class.

-### StockQuantity
+### Abstract StockQuantity

 `Product`object contains `stockQuantity` field, however, the stock quantity data is stored in the `Inventory` module.
 It means that we have to query the stock quantity of particular product when we create any `Product` object if the type of `stockQuantity` field being `Integer`.

 Since not all scenarios require the stock quantity value, it would be a waste to query the data every times.
 An appropriate design is to abstract the stock quantity as an interface: `StockQuantity`, which is implemented by class `LazyStockQuantity` allowing us to query the stock quantity data only when we really need them.

 Also, a single interface `StockQuantity` helps the team to form a ubiquitous language, which is a fundamental concept in `Domain-Driven Design`.

 ## Todo
 - refactoring